governatorXYZ/governator-bot/docs/WORKFLOW.md

 -   contains code ready for production
 -   can be deployed to QA/UAT server
--   beta testers from DAO can be given access to test
+-   beta testers can be given access to test

 5. hotfix/x.x.x